alloyking1/monnify-php-sample-codes/README.md

 ![Monnify Logo](/site-logo.svg)

-This repository contains sample codes to how you how to implement an integrate the [Monnify](https://monnify.com/) API in PHP.
+This repository contains sample codes for implementing and integrating the [Monnify](https://monnify.com/) API in PHP.

 > NOTE:
-> *Please note that this is just for demonstration purposes and not production code.*
+> *Please note that this is just for demonstration purposes, not production code.*